akuihamuotila/niclog/README.md

 * Optional daily reminders via Expo Notifications to prompt logging.

 ### Insights & Progress
-* Daily summary shows total nicotine (mg), cost (EUR) with limit progress, and a refreshed “Daily tip” quote (has an offline fallback; refreshes when opening or adding an entry).
+* Daily summary shows total nicotine (mg), cost (EUR) with limit progress, and a refreshed “Daily tip” quote (offline fallback; refreshes when opening the screen or adding an entry).
 * Stats screen charts daily mg over 7/30/90/180/365 days or all time and lists per-day breakdowns.

 ### Experience